 You might think that a quick shot with compressed air will do the trick.
-Maybe, especially if you've only got a light bit of dust in your charging port, but sometimes, cramming your Lightning (or 30-pin) cable into the port mashes the gunk in there so much that a spurt of air just doesn't do the trick.
-Plus, Apple recommends not using compressed air when cleaning your iPhone, so it's better to avoid the stuff altogether.
+Maybe, especially if you've only got a slight amount of dust in your charging port, but sometimes, cramming your Lightning cable into the port mashes the gunk in there so much that a spurt of air just doesn't do the trick.
+Plus, Apple recommends not using compressed air (opens in new tab) when cleaning your iPhone, so it's better to avoid the stuff altogether.

 Luckily, the things you need to clean out your iPhone's charging port can probably be found lying around the house.

-Toothpicks - This is going to be your main cleaning tool.
-You'll need a couple incase you break one.
+- Toothpicks - This is going to be your main cleaning tool.
+You'll need a couple in case you break one.
 Some people will tell you to use a paper clip or straight pin.
 I do not recommend shoving anything that hard or sharp into the charging port.
 Remember, there are little electronic pins in there.
 You don't want to scratch or otherwise damage them.
-A toothpick is more malleable, and so less likely to cause damage.
-Ideally, you should use the round tipped toothpicks because there is zero sharpness in those.
+A toothpick is more malleable and so less likely to cause damage.
+Ideally, you should use flat toothpicks with rounded tips because there is zero sharpness in those.

-Cotton (optional) - It's not a bad idea to have the tiniest bit of cotton on the tip of your toothpick to help cushion the cleaning process.
-Keep in mind, however, that you may need to actively scrape that port, and too much cotton will be unhelpful in such a case.
+- Cotton (optional) - It's not a bad idea to have the tiniest bit of cotton on the tip of your toothpick to help cushion the cleaning process.
+However, keep in mind that you may need to actively scrape that port, and too much cotton will be unhelpful in such a case.